d-colwell/TechnicalTestInterview/README.md

 <img src="./Images/jaqard.png" width="600px" />

-If the Intersection over Union (Jaqard Index) is greater than a certain value (called the Jaqard index threshold), then the box with the lower Rank will be ignored.
-The jaqard index threshold is from zero to 1
+If the Intersection over Union (Jaqard Index) is greater `0.4` (called the Jaqard index threshold), then the box with the lower Rank will be ignored.

 In order to make our algorithm faster, we also have a Rank Threshold.
-Boxes below a certain Rank threshold will be ignored entirely!
+Boxes with a rank lower than `0.5` will be ignored entirely!

 <img src="./Images/poof.gif" width="200px"/>